juloelker/Julie-JS-Project9-Events-Simplest/README.md

 # Julie-JS-Project9-Events-Simplest

 This function is to change the background color of the entire body when the user clicks the submit button on the form.

+As of 3/12, after researching how to call and nest functions, I finally got this to work.
+The entire page starts out as the default white background color.
+Clicking the Submit button changes the page to a new, random background color.
+Finally!

-My only issue is, the background color is also changed randomly when the page is loaded.
+Prior issues: the background color is also changed randomly when the page is loaded.
 As of 3/9/2021, it still has this issue.

 Taking the rough, messy comments out of my code and putting them here: